joandg/joandg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Applied Mathametics
+subtitle: Assistant Professor of Applied Mathematics
 subsubtilte: Department of Mathematics and Computer Science, <a href='http://iac3.uib.cat/'>Institute of Applied Computing and Community Code (IAC3)</a>, <a href='https://www.uib.eu/'>University of the Balearic Islands (UIB)</a>.

 profile: